empowerd-cms/best.js/README.md

 bestjsserver --init # creates /src and vite.config.js + installs dependencies
 ```

-To be exact, this will:
+This will:

 * Create a minimal `package.json` with dependencies (`react`, `react-dom`, `express`, `vite`, `@vitejs/plugin-react`).
 * Create a `src` folder with `app.jsx`.
 * Create an optional `src/pages/index.jsx`.
 * Create `index.html` and `vite.config.js`.
-* Installs dependencies as fast as possible with `bun install` (or fallback to `npm install`).
+* Install dependencies quickly with `bun install` or fallback to `npm install`.

-After this, the project is ready to run.

 ---